gitter-badger/Project-Royale/README.md

 + ```
   global.clear();
   ``` - Clears 75 system.out lines.

 ##Contributors
   - ArminKaric - Lead-Programmer

 ##License
-  Project Royale is protected under the GNU General Public License (GNU GPLv3).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Project Royale is protected under the GNU General Public License (GNU GPLv3).
 The GNU GPLv3 is a license that requires anyone who distributes my code to make the the source available under the same terms.
 More infomation in the LICENSE file.